 Step #3: Categorize.
 Sort what's left into categories that make sense to you.
 Examples might include “Tools” or “Notes,” for instance; but the important thing is that the system is yours.
 Organizing so you can find things more easily only works if everything you're doing makes sense to you.

 Step #4: Organize!
 If you can find a couple of small baskets and containers to hold your little items, that's great!
 If not, you can make your own using baby food jars or the cut-off bottoms of things like cereal boxes.
-Either way, use these containers to separate your categories as much as possible.
+Either way, use these containers to separate your categories as much as possible

 When you're done, take a look at your junk drawer—how much more likely are you to find something now if you need it?
 More importantly, how much better do you feel about it?